In the Spotlight: Release, promotion, marketing

-In the Spotlight was first released in Australia on 5 August 2011.
+In the Spotlight was first released in Australia on August 5, 2011.

-Then the album was released in Germany on 19 August 2011.
+Then the album was released in Germany on August 19, 2011.

-Finally, it was released in the rest of the world (including the USA) on 29 August 2011.
+It was released in the rest of the world (including the US) on August 29, 2011.

 Victory Tischler-Blue produced the official music video for Suzi Quatro's "Strict Machine", a track from the album.
 This track is a cover of Goldfrapp's "Strict Machine", but Quatro's version of the song contains two extra lines from her own number one hit "Can the Can" (to show the similarity of the two songs' tunes).

-On 16 November 2011 the official music video was released via the SUZI QUATRO OFFICIAL YouTube channel.
+On November 16, 2011 the official music video was released via the official Suzi Quatro YouTube channel.
 It includes live footage from Quatro's September/October 2011 Rocks the Spotlight Tour of Australia and the extra two lines from "Can the Can".